criminal court

 However, the criminal justice system is not without its challenges and controversies.

-While the system is designed to ensure that individuals are treated fairly and that the constitutional principles of equal justice under the law are served, the reality is often quite different.
+While the system is designed to ensure that individuals are treated fairly and that the constitutional principle of equal justice under the law is upheld, the reality is often quite different.

 One of the most significant challenges facing the system is bias and prejudice.
 In addition, the system’s reliance on plea bargains can pressure individuals to plead guilty to lesser charges out of fear of receiving a harsher sentence if convicted at trial.